MicrosoftDocs/azure-dev-docs/articles/ansible/configure-in-docker-container.md

 ---
-title: Quickstart - Configure Ansible in a Docker Container
+title: Quickstart - Configure Ansible in a Docker container
 description: In this quickstart, learn how to install and configure Ansible running in a Docker container to managing Azure resources.
 keywords: ansible, azure, devops, bash, playbook, azure cli, azure powershell, powershell ms.topic: quickstart